 Holy Week & Triduum Devotions: Sundown on Holy Thursday during Holy Week marks the beginning of three sacred days (Triduum) that changed the destiny of the human race.
-Few of us have sufficient time to make use of all the following suggestions for prayers during these holy days, but it would be a tragedy to let this season of grace go by without taking some time for extended prayer and reflection.
-So steal away for as much time as you can and let the Spirit help you pick and choose which devotions will best help you make the most of this special time.
+This year, due to the COVID-19 crisis, many will not be able to attend the special liturgies that help make this time so special.
+Let’s flip this situation positive by doing some of the quiet personal prayer and family devotions that we often don’t have time to do in normal times.
+So let the Spirit help you pick and choose which of these Holy Week and Triduum devotions will best help you make the most of this special time.

 Jn.
-13:1-18:27 deals with the words and deeds of Jesus on the evening of Holy Thursday, including the washing of feet of the disciples and the Last Supper discourse and priestly prayer of our Lord, Jesus arrest in the Garden of Gethsemani and Peter’s denial.
-Prayerfully read as much of this as you can–these are some of the most powerful and moving chapters in the entire Bible, perfect to read during Holy Week.
+13:1-18:27 deals with the beginning of the Triduum – the words and deeds of Jesus on the evening of Holy Thursday, including the washing of feet of the disciples and the Last Supper discourse and priestly prayer of our Lord, Jesus arrest in the Garden of Gethsemani and Peter’s denial.
+Prayerfully read as much of this as you can–these are some of the most powerful and moving chapters in the entire Bible, perfect for prayer during Holy Week.

 GOOD FRIDAY MORNING